wallentx/farm-and-ranch-supply-depot/README.md

       - 📄 [ptable](bin/extra/ptable)
    - 📂 __/home/runner/work/farm-and-ranch-supply-depot/farm-and-ranch-supply-depot/bin/final-plot-management__
       - 📄 [replot](bin/final-plot-management/replot)
-         - _replot - This script is not to be ran directly (but it can), and is called by 'replotd'.
-This script analyzes the chia plot directories, and determines the best drive to move the plot to from the -d buffer drive._
+         - _replot - This script is not to be run directly (but it can) and is called by 'replotd'._
       - 📄 [replotd](bin/final-plot-management/replotd)
          - _replotd - This script runs like a daemon.
 Upon completion of a new plot, it analyzes the chia plot directories, locates an OG plot, deletes it, and moves the new plot in it's place.
 You need to pass it the path to the final directory of your newly created plots._
       - 📄 [README.md](bin/final-plot-management/README.md)